yeti0904/noro/README.md

 ### Operating systems
 - Linux - works
 - macOS - compiles but doesn't work
+- FreeBSD - compiles but doesn't work (it doesn't render anything but input works)
 - Windows - not supported

 ### Terminals